wp-plugins/share-on-diaspora/readme.txt

 There is an ongoing effort to translate the plugin into other languages.
 So far, the following translations are available:

+* French -- contributed by Stef20 from stef20.info/blog and Se7h
+* German -- contributed by Georg Krause <mail@georg-krause.net>
 * Italian -- contributed by Sandro kensan <kensan@kensan.it> from www.kensan.it
 * Japanese
 * Portuguese (Brazil) -- contributed by Vostok <info@diaspbr.org>
 * Romanian
 * Russian
+* Serbo-Croatian -- contributed by Borisa Djuraskovic from Webhostinghub.com
 * Spanish -- contributed by Andrew Kurtis from Webhostinghub.com and David Charte
-* French -- contributed by Stef20 from stef20.info/blog and Se7h.

-To change language, set the $locale variable to your language code (e.g. $locale = 'pt_BR';) in wp-config.php.
+Please note, that some translations might be incomplete and lack latest changes.

 == Installation ==
 1. Unpack `share-on-diaspora.zip` and upload its contents to the `/wp-content/plugins/` directory